subinacls/ipncidr/README.md

-# ipncidr
+# ip.n.cidr
-network tool for administration
+PoC network tool for administration of a local system Planning on expanding it for other tooling useful for net admins